tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 <ExpansionPanel title="The second half of the 20th century - the development of asymmetric cryptography and other cryptographic achievements">

 In 1970, British cryptographer James H. Ellis advocated the possibility of a **non-secret encryption** but was not sure about its implementation.
-In 1973 a colleague of his, Clifford Cocks, developed the first scheme for what later became known as the **Rivest–Shamir–Adleman (RSA) encryption algorithm**.
-Ron Rivest, Adi Shamir, and Leonard Adleman, all three at the Massachusetts Institute of Technology, created a generalization of Cocks' scheme which demonstrated its implementation to be possible.
+In 1973, a colleague of his, Clifford Cocks, developed the first scheme for what later became known as the **Rivest–Shamir–Adleman (RSA) encryption algorithm**.
+Ron Rivest, Adi Shamir, and Leonard Adleman, all three at the Massachusetts Institute of Technology, created a generalization of Cocks' scheme that demonstrated its implementation to be possible known as RSA.
 RSA is one of the first cryptographic systems featuring a public encryption key and a second, private, decryption key.
 It relies on the practical difficulty of factoring large integers because it uses a module that operates with the product of two large prime numbers.

 In 1974, Malcolm J. Williamson created a key exchange cryptography system while working for the British government, though his work remained classified for many years.
-In 1976, Whitfield Diffie and Martin Hellman, influenced by Ralph Merkle's thinking on public-key distribution, independently published a method of **asymmetric key cryptography** nowadays known as the **Diffie-Hellman key exchange**.
+In 1976, Whitfield Diffie and Martin Hellman, influenced by Ralph Merkle's thinking on public-key distribution, published a method of **asymmetric key cryptography** nowadays known as the **Diffie-Hellman key exchange**.
 This became the start of public-key cryptography since it was the first published practical technique for asymmetric cryptography.

 <HighlightBox type="docs">